AMVijay/aws-learning/iam/cross-account-apigateway-authorization/README.md

 3. IAM Role Configuration with Trust Relation enabled for AWS Account B Service Consumer.

 ## Steps to do in AWS Account B Service Consumer
-1. Create Policy with Trust Relationship to access Accou t A Role created earlier.
+1. Create Policy with Trust Relationship to access Account A Role created earlier.
 2. Create IAM role and attach the policy created earlier and use this role for Lambda execution.
 3. Create Lambda with below logic
     * Get STS Token for Role of Account A.